Lost-Outpost/sovngarde/HELP.md

 For issues that aren't documented, you can provide details in the [Issues](https://github.com/Guitarninja2/septimus/issues) page.
 Please provide as much info as you can (screenshots are great).

 Finally, free feel to hop on the Septimus Discord support channel to have discussions with our knowledgeable community members.
-Support is offered in [The Animonculory Server](https://discord.gg/DffHKcszfg).
+Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu).

 # Frequently asked questions

-## When should I ping Guitarninja on [The Animonculory Server](https://discord.gg/DffHKcszfg)?
+## When should I ping Guitarninja on [The Lost Outpost](https://discord.gg/WF66mMu)?

 Only if you find a quality among us meme.
 Any other situation is not acceptable.